AdguardTeam/KnowledgeBaseMail/docs/temp-mail/temp-mail.md

 ## Replying and forwarding

-Temp Mail is designed for receiving emails.
+Temp mail is designed for receiving emails.
 You can’t reply directly, and temporary addresses don’t forward messages by default.
 However, you can manually forward received emails to one of your confirmed recipients.
 Alternatively, you can download them in EML format and send them with any regular email client.

 ![Download EML *border](https://cdn.adtidy.org/content/kb/mail/new/download_eml.png)

 ## Attachments

-Temp Mail does not support attachments.
+Temp mail does not support attachments.
 If an incoming email contains attachments, AdGuard Mail will remove them, and you’ll receive a notification indicating what has been removed.

 ![Undelivered attachments *border](https://cdn.adtidy.org/content/kb/mail/new/attachments_undelivered.png)